 6. Hunt for Antiques

 If you need a break from the sun, hunting for a unique treasure is thrilling.
 Milledgeville is home to some great antique and vintage shops.
 Downtown’s Market Collective, Auntie Bellum and The Red Door offer a variety of vintage items including old bottles, hand-crafted gifts, postcards and historical artifacts.
-Closer to Lake Sinclair ensure you stop by the 25,000 sq. ft.
-Ian Henderson's which provides an incredible array of all sorts of antiques, from architectural to mid-century modern and everything in between.
-For a more curated setting, Little River Antiques is full of antiques, vintage items, home decor and outdoor sporting equipment.
+Closer to Lake Sinclair ensure you stop by Little River Antiques for curated antiques, vintage items, home decor and outdoor sporting equipment.

 7. Lace up

 Grab some hiking boots (or a good pair of sneakers) and get outside to one of Milledgeville’s six most popular outdoor destinations.
 From scenic walking tours to intense hiking trails, Milledgeville offers an outdoor experience suitable for all types of nature lovers.
 Bartram Forest’s winding trails, pine trees that touch the sky, and trickling creeks are perfect for hiking, jogging, or simply just taking a casual stroll.
 If you want to explore any of the trails on two wheels, bike rentals are available from Oconee Outfitters.

 Have little ones in tow?
 An adventure at Lockerly Arboretum is the perfect place for your mini-mes to let out some steam.
 Located a few miles south of Milledgeville, Lockerly Arboretum has shady spots to enjoy picnics with your family, a one-mile nature trail meant for budding explorers, and in the Woods Museum, you’ll even come across some native wildlife.